Llanddaniel Fab

 Llanddaniel Fab (or Llanddaniel-fab; formerly Llanddeiniol-fab) is a village and community in the south of Anglesey, Wales.
 At the 2001 census it had a population of 699, increasing to 776 at the 2011 census.
+The village has its own community council.
+Amenities include a primary school (Ysgol Parc y Bont).
+The village is on National Cycle Route 8 (Lôn Las Cymru).

+Geology

-The village is at the highest point of a low ridge running SW/NE: this is one of a series of Precambrian rock units oriented in that direction.
+It stands at the highest point of a low ridge running SW/NE: this is one of a series of Precambrian rock units oriented in that direction.

-It is near the prehistoric monument of Bryn Celli Ddu which was constructed in the Late Neolithic period.
+Prehistory, Roman conquest

+The village is near the prehistoric monument of Bryn Celli Ddu (Black Grove Hill) which was constructed in the Late Neolithic period.
+There was an Iron Age settlement between Bryn Celli Ddu and Llanddaniel Fab, on a ritual landscape of more ancient Neolithic and Bronze Age tombs.
+Its excavator speculates that the Iron Age inhabitants may have taken advantage of the ancient messages from the dead that were imparted to the druids through their dreams; the village may have been a sacred grove of the Druids and a target of the first Roman invasion of Anglesey.

+Modern history

 In the east of the community, by the Menai Strait, stands the country seat of the Marquess of Anglesey, Plas Newydd, parts of which date from the 14th century.
 The house has been owned by the National Trust since 1976.

-In the 16th century the poet Catrin ferch Gruffudd ap Hywel lived here.
-Her Welsh poems are preserved and they include an awdl with a religious theme written in 1555.
+In the 16th century the Welsh poet Catrin ferch Gruffudd ap Hywel lived here.
+Her poems are preserved, including an awdl with a religious theme written in 1555.

 During the 2001 United Kingdom foot-and-mouth crisis, many sheep and cattle were slaughtered in the area.

-The village has its own community council and its county council representative is Hywel Eifion Jones, who has held the post since May 1999.
-Amenities include a post office, a primary school (Ysgol Parc y Bont), and a 12-hole golf course.

-Probably the village's most famous son is Tecwyn Roberts (1925–1988), who became NASA’s first Flight Dynamics Officer with Project Mercury that put the first American into space.
-Roberts was born at Trefnant Bach cottage in Llanddaniel Fab and was a former pupil of Ysgol Parc y Bont.
-After serving as a member of the Avro Arrow project team and the Space Task Group, Roberts transferred to NASA where he eventually became chief of the Manned Flight Support Division, chief of the Network Engineering Division during the Apollo Program and later Director of Networks at Goddard Space Flight Center.

-The village is on National Cycle Route 8 (Lôn Las Cymru).

 The village was struck by an F1/T2 tornado on 23 November 1981, part of the record-breaking nationwide tornado outbreak on that day.